enkelprifti98/Equinix-Metal-BGP/README.md

 # Equinix-Metal-BGP

 ## This project aims to make BGP setup easy for Equinix Metal customers.

-This BGP automation script currently works across Ubuntu / Debian / CentOS Linux distributions.
+### NOTE: This BGP automation script currently works across Ubuntu / Debian / CentOS Linux distributions.

 Here are the steps you need to follow: